Getting Started with Pachyderm Hub¶

 Pachyderm Hub enables you to preview Pachyderm functionality free of charge by removing the burden of deploying Pachyderm locally or in a third-party cloud platform.
 Currently, Pachyderm Hub is in beta so clusters cannot be turned into production clusters and should only be used for easy development and testing.
 Production-grade functionality will be supported in later releases.

-Note: We’d like to hear your feedback!
+We'd like to hear your feedback!
 Let us know what you think about Pachyderm Hub and help us make it better.
 Join our Slack channel.

 How it Works¶